FMT-Software-solutions/sales-track-pro/release/README.md

 ## Overview

-The release system handles:
+The release system is configuration-driven and handles:

 - Version management and validation
-- Electron app building and packaging
+- Release configuration management
 - Publishing release information to Supabase
+- GitHub release creation
 - Automatic update checking within the app

+**Note**: Building and packaging are done manually before running the release script to ensure proper testing.

 ## Quick Start

 ### Prerequisites

-1. **Environment Variables**: Create a `.env` file in the project root with:
+1. **Environment Variables**: Create a `.env.local` or `.env` file in the project root with:

    ```
    VITE_SUPABASE_URL=your_supabase_url
    VITE_SUPABASE_ANON_KEY=your_supabase_anon_key